Shmita

 During shmita, the land is left to lie fallow and all agricultural activity, including plowing, planting, pruning and harvesting, is forbidden by halakha (Jewish law).
 Other cultivation techniques (such as watering, fertilizing, weeding, spraying, trimming and mowing) may be performed as a preventive measure only, not to improve the growth of trees or other plants.
 Additionally, any fruits or herbs which grow of their own accord and where no watch is kept over them are deemed hefker (ownerless) and may be picked by anyone.
 A variety of laws also apply to the sale, consumption and disposal of shmita produce.
 All debts, except those of foreigners, were to be remitted.

 Chapter 25 of the Book of Leviticus promises bountiful harvests to those who observe the shmita, and describes its observance as a test of religious faith.

-The most recent Shmita year was 2021–2022 or Anno mundi 5782 in Hebrew calendar.
-The next Shmita cycle will be in 2028-2029, year 5789 in Hebrew calendar.
+The most recent shmita year was 2021–2022 or Anno mundi 5782 in the Hebrew calendar.
+The next shmita cycle will be in 2028–2029, year 5789 in the Hebrew calendar.